apache/airflow/docs/concepts.rst

     Here's a [url](www.airbnb.com)
     """

-This content will get rendered as markdown in the "Task Details" page.
+This content will get rendered as markdown respectively in the "Graph View" and "Task Instance Details" pages.

 Jinja Templating
 ================